 </block>

 lazy_update (bool, default false)When a Loki Component its Alpine.js part uses the post() method to submit an AJAX call, the call actually ends up in a queue.
 This queue is empty after a short amount of time (the blink of an eye) so that almost-simultaneous component updates are performed in a single HTTP call.
 However, a component update could also be delayed, until the next component updates is sent to Magento.
 This is accomplished by toggling lazy_update to true.
+Note that the component update will just hang in the queue indefinitely, until another component updates comes along or when the lazy_update_timeout is hit.

 <block name="yireo-training.example">